feuerwolf/BeeTech/ELECTRONIC_CAD/README.md

  contend:
+ - BOM (Bill of Materials) with its order numbers for each PCB Project can be found in its directory
  - Gerber Files of Sensor Borad based on Arduino Nano Every
  - Gerber Files of Sensor Borad based on Arduino MKR 1400
  - not included: PCB files for Scale sensor